jasminealmassri/Euchre/README.md

-This is a simulator of the card game Euchre, written by Shahed Al Massri
+This is a simulator of the card game Euchre, written by Jasmine Al Massri

 ♠️♦️♣️♥️